Modifying Data Using a DataView

-If AllowDelete is true, you can delete rows from the DataView by using the Delete method of the DataView or DataRowView object, and the rows are deleted from the underlying DataTable.
+If AllowDelete is true, you can delete rows from the DataView using the Delete method of the DataView or DataRowView object and the rows will be deleted from the underlying DataTable.
 You can later commit or reject the deletes using AcceptChanges or RejectChanges respectively.
 If AllowDelete is false, an exception is thrown if you call the Delete method of the DataView or DataRowView.

-The following code example disables using the DataView to delete rows and adds a new row to the underlying table using the DataView.
+The following code example disables the ability to delete rows using the DataView and adds a new row to the underlying table using the DataView.

 Dim custTable As DataTable = custDS.Tables("Customers") Dim custView As DataView = custTable.DefaultView custView.Sort = "CompanyName" custView.AllowDelete = False Dim newDRV As DataRowView = custView.AddNew() newDRV("CustomerID") = "ABCDE" newDRV("CompanyName") = "ABC Products" newDRV.EndEdit() [C#] DataTable custTable = custDS.Tables["Customers"]; DataView custView = custTable.DefaultView; custView.Sort = "CompanyName"; custView.AllowDelete = false; DataRowView newDRV = custView.AddNew(); newDRV["CustomerID"] = "ABCDE"; newDRV["CompanyName"] = "ABC Products"; newDRV.EndEdit();